goerz/docs_versions_menu/docs/command.rst

     [html]: https://dl.bintray.com/goerz/doctr_versions_menu/doctr_versions_menu-v0.1.0.zip

 These links will be shown in the versions menu in a section "Downloads", using the label as the link text.
+See :ref:`doc_artifacts` for further information on how to build and upload the underlying files.

 Customization